hreid3/voter-ai-chat/README.md

 [//]: # (- **Verified Georgia Voter Data:**  )

 [//]: # (  Leverage data sourced directly from the Georgia Secretary of State.
-The records are periodically loaded into VoteAI’s own database, ensuring the platform remains current, accurate, and free from any dependency on direct external access.)
+The records are periodically loaded into VoterAI’s own database, ensuring the platform remains current, accurate, and free from any dependency on direct external access.)

 - **District & Representative Insights:**
   Explore voter districts, learn about elected officials, and gain a clearer understanding of the political landscape.
 Identify patterns in voter distribution to better strategize engagement and outreach efforts.